- We focus on what has worked for 10,000+ patients & medical research.

-These include using a piece of cotton with some castor oil, or using glue on the end of the Q-tip.
+These include using a piece of cotton with some castor oil or glue on the end of the Q-tip.

 What Doctor Should I See?

-- At a podiatrist office you will be able to immediately get an x-ray, and immediately receive treatment that same day.
+- At a podiatrist’s office, you will be able to immediately get an x-ray immediately and receive treatment that same day.

-- Most podiatrists do have an ultrasound unit and x-ray available within the office, and is possible to use a local anesthetic to numb up that portion of the foot.
+- Most podiatrists have an ultrasound unit and x-ray available within the office, and it is possible to use a local anesthetic to numb up that portion of the foot.

-- With your foot numb, it is usually a straightforward process to remove the glass splinter or other foreign bodies.
+- It is usually a straightforward process to remove the glass splinter or other foreign bodies with your foot numb.

 When is Surgery Needed?